samlinux/hlf-c01/src/ch01-01-01-installing-fabric.md

 # check the docker version
 docker --version
 ```
-If you see a output similar like **Docker version 20.10.5, build xxx** you have successfully installed Docker.
+If you see a output similar like **Docker version 20.10.5, build 55c4c88** you have successfully installed Docker.

 Congratulations at this point you have successfully installed Docker on your linux box.